haarer/toolchain68k/README.md

 This supports development for various m68k boards, Arduinos and STM32 Boards (STM32F411 Nucleo, 32F411EDiscovery, Blue Pill )

 The used tool versions are
- * gcc 15.2.0
+ * gcc 16.1.0
  * binutils 2.46.0 (with the ususal avr size patch, see [avr_binutils.patch](avr_binutils.patch))
- * gdb 17.1
+ * gdb 17.2
  * newlib 4.6.0.20260123 (with a patch to libgloss write() and read() functions, see [newlib.patch](newlib.patch))
  * avr-libc 2.1.0
+ * mpc 1.4.0

 The build script can build for the following target architectures
  * m68k-elf
  * avr
  * arm-none-eabi

-The script builds on github CI on Ubuntu-latest.
-On my machine i build it on CachyOS (arch linux) It may work on other platforms but i dont run any tests.
+The script builds on GitHub CI on tag pushes.
+It can also be triggered manually via the GitHub Actions web UI (workflow_dispatch).
+On my machine i build it on CachyOS (arch linux).
+It may work on other platforms but i dont run any tests.

 The toolchains are packaged into archives suitable for the platformio development environment (https://platformio.org).
 The archives can be used with eclipse or with make files as well - just unpack them.